 The equation appears similar.
-The difference is that in MWI, the environment encompasses the entire world, including Bob, while BHSI's environment includes only Bob's state.
+The difference is that in MWI, the environment encompasses the entire world, including Bob, while BHSI's minimal environment is $|E\rangle_L$, including Bob's state.
 After branching, their states have the following forms:

 The BHSI borrows the branching idea from the MWI.
-However, instead of updating the universal wave function in the global Hilbert space, the BHSI only updates Bob's state in one of the local spaces.
-After the branching, in the MWI, each branch is a real world with a real Bob, which is the final state.
-In contrast, in the BHSI, Bob in the local Hilbert space is not a real person but rather Bob's state through the engaged part of his apparatus.
+However, instead of updating the universal wave function in the global Hilbert space, the BHSI only updates the minimal environment with Bob's state in one of the local spaces (see Fig. 1).
+After the branching, in the MWI, each branch is a real world with a real Bob, which is the end of the observation.
+In contrast, in the BHSI, Bob in the local Hilbert space is not a real person but rather the state of Bob as represented through the engaged part of his apparatus.
 After reading, Bob becomes disengaged, as described by Eq.
 (7).
 The final state contains two decoherent branches: